 Board of Consultants

 A Board of Consultants (BOC) is required by California Water Code (Division 3, Part 1, Chapter 3, Section 6056) for modifications to any dam owned by DWR.
 In addition, the Federal Energy Regulatory Commission (FERC) requires a Board of Consultants to review and comment on repairs to dams.
 Therefore, the recovery of the Oroville spillways is being reviewed by the BOC.
 DWR has engaged a five-member BOC for the emergency response and repairs of the Oroville Dam spillways.
-The BOC, along with the California Division of Safety of Dams (DSOD), and FERC are one of the main independent entities overseeing the design and construction at the Lake Oroville spillways.
+The BOC, along with the California Division of Safety of Dams (DSOD), and FERC are the main independent entities overseeing the design and construction at the Lake Oroville spillways.
 The BOC is compensated by DWR, and members may change as different technical expertise is required.
 The primary BOC members include:

 - Kerry Cato, Ph.D., Engineering Geology; M.S., Engineering Geology; B.S., Geology